Dyffryn Ardudwy – Neolithic tomb

 Architecture

-The tomb consisted of two chambers erected on the flat slope of the hill.
-They were covered with a trapezoidal mound of earth and stones (cairn) with an edge encased with smaller stones in order to stabilize the structure and prevent the mound material from dispersing.
-The western chamber was built earlier.
-Initially, it was covered with a small cairn of roughly triangular or kidney shape, at least 6 meters in diameter, with rounded corners.
-After the eastern chamber was built, it was absorbed by the new structure, forming the aforementioned quadrilateral cairn.
+The tomb, in its final form, consisted of two chambers built on the gently slope of Moelfre Hill, overlooking the sea to the west.
+It were covered by a trapezoidal cairn of earth and stones, orientated east-west, with the edge lined with larger kerb stones to stabilize the structure and prevent the scattering of the mound material.
+The western chamber had been built earlier.
+Initially, it was covered by a small cairn, at least 6 meters in diameter, roughly triangular or kidney-shaped with rounded corners.
+After the construction of the eastern chamber, the western chamber was absorbed by the new structure, creating the aforementioned trapezoidal quadrangle measuring 28 x 15 meters.

-Each burial chamber was made of side and rear stones, on which a stone slab was placed that served as the ceiling (capstone).
-The older western chamber was similar in shape to an elongated rectangle, 2.7 meters long and 2 meters high.
-It consisted of six stones forming the walls, and its entrance was blocked by two more portal stones.
-The ceiling was a flat, large capstone with dimensions of 2.6 x 1.8 meters, and the entire chamber was covered with a mound (cairn) of small pebble stones.
-In front of the entrance, a pit was dug, in which several smaller flat stones were placed, and pieces of pottery from at least four vessels, charcoal and earth were found.
+The older western chamber was roughly rectangular in shape, 2.5 meters long, 1 meter wide, and 2 meters high.
+It consisted of six stones forming the walls, and its entrance was blocked by two additional portal stones.
+The roof consisted of a large, flat stone measuring 2.6 x 1.8 meters, over which the entire chamber was covered with a mound of small pebbles.
+A pit was dug in front of the entrance, in which several smaller flat stones were placed, and burial offerings in the form of ceramic vessels were placed.
+At least one of the boulders comprising the burial chamber was originally covered with carvings, creating primarily rectilinear patterns (chevrons, one rhombus) and punctured, notch-like patterns.

-The later eastern chamber was larger, with dimensions of 3.6 x 2.4 meters and 1.5 meters in height, it had a shape similar to a regular quadrilateral.
-Its capstone, 3.2 x 2.7 meters, was supported by at least six boulders: one to the west, two to the south, and three slightly smaller than the north.
-The entrance opening was on the eastern side.
+The newer eastern chamber was located approximately 10 meters from the older one.
+It was larger, measuring 3.6 x 2.4 meters and 1.5 meters high, and had a shape similar to a regular quadrangle.
+Its upper capstone, measuring 3.2 x 2.7 meters, was supported by at least six boulders: one to the west, two to the south, and three slightly smaller to the north.
+The entrance was located, as in the older chamber, on the eastern side.
+In front of it there could have been a kind of vestibule or forecourt for performing rituals.

 Current state